pbeens/Data-Analysis/ps43-README.md

 I will add notes here as I develop support material to go along with the Callysto resources found [here](https://github.com/callysto/basketball-and-data-science).

+A rough outline of a process that can be followed is [here](where-to-start.md).

 ## Links

 - [Peter's OTF Data Analysis video](https://youtu.be/r8D1DU5hmUM)